One of the world’s most inciting and picturesque travel destinations, Romania is among the less expensive countries in Europe.

 In spring and autumn there are important differences of temperature between night and day.

-In April, visiting Bucharest, Constanta and Brasov, there are high chances to experience 4 seasons in less than 1 week.
+In April, visiting Bucharest, Constanta and Brasov, there are great chances to experience 4 seasons in less than 1 week.

 And in July and August if going on top of Carpathian Mountains you can still find some snow.

-DRESS CODEYou can wear casual dress in most occasions.
+You can wear smart-comfortable-casual dress (whatever that means to you) in most occasions.